SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

    table_name = "sales"
     ```

-    > **Note:** If the Spark session doesn't start, try clicking on Run All button on the top menu, this should restart the Spark session.
+    > **Note:** If the Spark session doesn't start, try clicking on the Run All button on the top menu; this should restart the Spark session.

    ![11](./Images/01/Pg3-Notebook-S2.png)